neefrehman/lzy/README.md

 * Uses the `IntersectionObserver` API, with a polyfill method for unsupported browsers near [the bottom of this Readme](https://github.com/neefrehman/lzy/blob/master/README.md#polyfill-for-intersection-observer)

 ## Usage
-To use lzy.js include the script in your html file
+To use lzy.js download the file and include the script in your html file with it's correct path
 ```html
 <script src="lzy.js> </script>
  ```